AlessiaBrucato/AlessiaBrucato_Ph.D.Project_Scripts/README.md

 0 - Install Anaconda and NVIDIA CUDA Toolkit.

 1 - Create Anaconda environments as explained in file 01.
-[Prompt - Python 3.9.21]
+[Anaconda Prompt - Python 3.9.21]

 2 - Follow the instructions and execute files 02-06 in Env.1.
 [JupyterLab - Python 3.9.21]